Darling, How Could You!: Reception

 In a contemporary review for The New York Times, critic Howard Thompson called the film "feeble, sticky and laboriously arch" and a "lusterless flapdoodle."
 Thompson wrote: "Ragged sentimentality and hackneyed misunderstanding march hand in hand through this tritely presented tale of parlor embarrassment. ...
 Paramount, how could you!"

+Critic Edwin Schallert of the Los Angeles Times wrote: "It is a domestic type comedy, almost fragmentary in plot and idea, exceptionally charming.
+The laughs that it offers are bright and decidedly for general family appreciation.
+It will probably enjoy its greatest appeal with the feminine audience. ...
+'Darling, How Could You!' will unfortunately probably cause no great reverberations as an attraction in the present film situation.
+Actually it might have been shown to greater advantage in an art theater.
+It is delightful enough to have a very special attraction for select audiences."